A Spectral sequence for polynomially bounded cohomology: Bornologies

+An important example in what follows is the {\it{fine bornology}}.
+A set is bounded in the fine bornology on $V$ if it is contained and bounded in some finite dimensional subspace of $V$.

 Let $V$ and $W$ be two bornological spaces.
-A map $V \rightarrow W$ is said to be bounded if the image of every bounded set in $V$ is bounded in $W$.
-A bornological isomorphism is a bounded bijection with bounded inverse.
-The collection of all bounded linear maps $V \rightarrow W$ is denoted $\Hom(V,W)$.
-There is a canonical complete convex bornology on $\Hom(V,W)$, given by the families of equi-bounded functions.
-A family $\mathcal{U}$ is equi-bounded if for every bounded $A \subset V$, $\mathcal{U}[A]$ is bounded in $W$.
+A map $V \to W$ is {\it bounded} if the image of every bounded set in $V$ is bounded in $W$.
+A {\it bornological isomorphism} is a bounded bijection with bounded inverse.
+The collection of all bounded linear maps $V \to W$ is denoted $\bHom(V,W)$.
+There is a canonical complete convex bornology on $\bHom(V,W)$, given by the families of equibounded functions; a family $\mathcal{U}$ is equibounded if for every bounded $A \subset V$, $\mathcal{U}(A)=\{ u(a) \, | \, u \in U, a \in A\}$ is bounded in $W$.

 If $W$ is a bornological space and $V \subset W$, then there is a bornology on $V$ induced from that on $W$ in the obvious way.
-A subset $A$ is bounded in $V$ if and only if $A$ is bounded as a subset of $W$.
 There is also a bornology on $W/V$ induced from $W$.
-A subset $B \subset W/V$ is bounded if and only if there is a bounded $C \subset W$ which maps to $B$ under the canonical projection $W \rightarrow W/V$.
+A subset $B \subset W/V$ is bounded if and only if there is a bounded $C \subset W$ which maps to $B$ under the canonical projection $W \to W/V$.